-Unlike comparable transit agencies across the country, BART had never had an IG.
+• Unlike comparable transit agencies across the country, BART had never had an IG.
 The enabling legislation offered little guidance, so a charter was needed to clarify roles and insure sufficient independence between the OIG and BART's management.
 The IG presented such a charter at a January 2020 board meeting.
 At the meeting, the board directed the IG to consult with BART's unions before the board would consider adopting the charter.
 Subsequently, a heavily modified version of the charter was produced by union attorneys.
 The modified charter would have required the IG to provide 48 hours' notice of any interview with a represented employee, no matter what the subject.
 Since the vast majority of BART employees are union-represented, it is necessary for the OIG to hear about issues directly from employees.
 While employees are entitled to union representation in disciplinary matters (Weingarten rights), such a provision applicable to non-disciplinary matters where employees are merely witnesses and not themselves the subject of an inquiry would needlessly destroy the confidentiality of investigations.
 IGs should have direct access to all employees, whether they're union or not, and employees should be able to bypass management or union representatives to talk directly with IGs on whistleblowing matters if employees so choose.

 • One of the core responsibilities of an OIG is to conduct a risk assessment.
-A risk assessment is the ranked identification of risks that could negatively impact a complex organization's
+A risk assessment is the ranked identification of risks that could negatively impact a complex organization's ability to conduct its mission.

-BART management went so far as to instruct staff not to cooperate with the OIG until the scope of the risk assessment was altered to management's satisfaction. ability to conduct its mission.
 It identifies areas most vulnerable to waste, fraud, and abuse and looks for opportunities to improve programs, operations, and service delivery.
 As such it is a roadmap and work plan for the OIG.
 But the BART Audit Committee directed the OIG not to move forward with the risk assessment until concerns expressed by BART's general manager were resolved.